Superdart-2017/Superdart-2017/README.md

 I am a student of Computer Engineering at UNAM, Faculty of Engineering UwU
 ----------------------------------------------------------------------------

-About me
+## About me

--🤓I'm a programmer in the making owo
+- 🤓I'm a programmer in the making owo
--🤪I often have very crazy ideas.
+- 🤪I often have very crazy ideas.
--👾I like video games and I hope to work on one later -🤖I'm an average otaku but I want to program great things
+- 👾I like video games and I hope to work on one later
+- 🤖I'm an average otaku but I want to program great things

 _______________________________________________________________________________